abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 hair and wear trousers or have a shaved head and wear a *sabong.*

-Essentially when we talk about ordaining, it’s usually in terms of going forth from the household life into homelessness, from being a *garika* to an *anāgārika*, one who lets go of the household life.
+Essentially when we talk about ordaining, it’s usually in terms of going forth from the household life into homelessness, from being an *agārika* to an *anagārika*, one who lets go of the household life.
 But in many ways, it’s more about going forth from self-centered thinking to seeing in terms of Dhamma.
 It’s going forth from confusion to clarity, from a life of being half awake or not awake at all to wakefulness.
 That’s